Daniel-Aragao/TogglToJira/README.md

 npm start -- toggl-user=email:password
 ```

 The credentials might be run separately but be aware that the credentials.json file will be overridden for the respective credentials been setup.
-For example: if you run twice the toggl-user command the last information will prevail.
-If you change the properties manually, be aware not to run the toggl-user command again
+For example: if you run twice the `toggl-user` command the last information will prevail.
+If you change the properties manually, be aware not to run the `toggl-user` command again
-> The email and password data are not been saved, but the user token
+> The email and password data are not persisted, but the generated user token

 ## Run
-### From a date
+### From a date (Since the given date)
 ```
 npm start -- 2023-01-06
 ```

 ### From a date to another
 ```
 npm start -- 2023-01-06:2023-01-17
 ```
+> If the dates are equal the results will be empty

 ### To preview only
 ```
 npm start -- 2023-01-06:2023-01-17 -p
 ```
+> This will prevent the data to be sent to Jira

 ### To preview only selecting [fields](Toggl-fields)
 ```
 npm start -- 2023-01-06:2023-01-17 preview=workspace_id,start,stop
 ```
-> The fields `ticket`, `description`, `duration` and `at` will always be returned
+> The fields `ticket`, `description`, `duration` and `start` will always be returned

 ## Jira mapping
-`ticket` is extract from the description using regex, this will be used to map the ticket on `Jira`
+The field `ticket` is extracted from the description using regex, this will be used to map the ticket on `Jira`

-To make the mapping work the user must respect the pattern on his time log:
+To make the mapping work the user must respect the pattern on his time log tool:
 ```
 <ticket(1-3 chars)>-<1-5 numbers>description?
 ```